 - You can choose between an 11-week online course or in-person courses around the world.

-- They offer a specific Online English Teacher add-on course that you can complete after you finish your basic TEFL certification
+- They offer a specific Online English Teacher add-on course that you can complete after you finish your basic TEFL certification online

 Their online course is 170 hours in total.
 That includes 150 hours of classroom learning and 20 hours of self-arranged practicum teaching.